Ever seen the small thing, shaped like a remote control that you used to answer a live poll in class?

 The history of classroom response systems goes way back to the 2000s, when smartphones weren’t yet a thing and everyone was obsessed with flying cars for some reason.

 They were a primitive way to get your students to respond to polls in lessons.
-Each student would have a transmitter (or ‘clicker’) that beams a radio-frequency signal to a computer, the receiver which gathers responses from students, and software on the computer to store the data collected.
+Each student would have a clicker that beams a radio-frequency signal to a computer, a receiver which gathers responses from students, and software on the computer to store the data collected.

-In the modern-day, CRS is much more intuitive.
+In the modern day, CRS is much more intuitive.
 The students can take it conveniently on their phones, and teachers can store the data on any free online classroom response system.
-They can also do much more, like let your student participate in multimedia polls with images and sound, submit to brainstorms and word clouds, play live quizzes in competition with all their classmates, and so much more.
+They can also do much more, like letting your student participate in multimedia polls with images and sound, submitting ideas by idea board or a word cloud, or playing live quizzes in competition with all their classmates, and so much more.

 Check out what they can do below!